5 Steps to Becoming a CPA in Arkansas

 - Business courses must include at least 30 semester credit hours of undergraduate business courses (other than accounting), or 20 semester credit hours of graduate business courses (other than accounting) or a combination of the two.
 You must receive a grade of C or better in each business course.

-- You may earn a maximum of three semester credit hours in the accounting or business component (but not in both) by completing an independent study
+You may earn a maximum of three semester credit hours in the accounting or business component (but not in both) through independent study.

 2. Take The Uniform CPA Exam